OIDC Provider, applications and user flows

 Example: https://localhost:443/userinfo

-User Info Claims Extension (Optional)
+User Info Claims Service Extension (Optional)

 Allows a Service Extension to customize claims in the user info response.
 Uses session attributes provided in the policy.